-Nectarines are very closely related to peaches, and the appearance of the fruit, the tree characteristics and even the flavor of the nectarine.
-Many botanists regard the nectarine as a fuzz-less peach, and the fruit grows in two forms, a freestone, meaning that the seed easily separates from the pulp,
+Nectarines are very closely related to peaches.
+The overall appearance of the fruit, the tree characteristics, and even the flavor of the nectarine are strikingly similar to the peach tree and the actual peach fruit.
+Many botanists such as Luther Burbank regarded the nectarine as a fuzz-less peach, and the fruit itself grows into two forms, a freestone, meaning that the seed easily separates from the pulp,